25 Creative Writing Jobs to Put Your Eloquence to Use

 Being passionate about creative writing hasn’t always been associated with a stable career path, to many writers’ disappointment.
 But worry not — securing those coveted creative writing jobs won’t just be a dream anymore, because we’ve compiled a list of 25 opportunities that can let you pay the bill and utilize your skills with a quill!
 Read on to discover what they are.

 Book publishing is probably the first industry that comes to the mind of anyone who loves creative writing.
 Perhaps you've taken a writing class before, perhaps you're considering one — either way, you can take a chance at writing, ghostwriting, or editing books.

 Now, becoming a author is an obvious option, but it does require a lot of investment from the get-go.
 On top of that, the returns of publishing a book will trickle in more slowly.
 If you're looking for something that pays faster, consider working as a book editor or ghost with freelance writing jobs.

 Reedsy is a marketplace that connects authors with ghostwriters, editors, and other publishing experts who can help them produce stellar books.
 The mechanics of using it is simple: you join our community, create a profile that states what services you want to provide, and we’ll use that information to bring you to suitable authors.
-Users can also search for your name, view your Reedsy portfolio, and send a quote if they're interested.
+Users can also search for your name, view your Reedsy portfolio, and send a request if they're interested.
 You'll decide which project you want to work on and send a quote, so you can work part-time or full-time on Reedsy.